thehonorguard/mkdocs/docs/RoleGuide/AA.md

 ## Foreword

-This guide aims to assist the Anti-Air role in aircraft recognition and identification.
-It provides information on current operational aircraft which may be observed in diverse Arma III missions.
+This guide aims to assist the Anti-Air role in **aircraft recognition and identification**.
+It provides information on current operational aircraft which may be observed in diverse **Arma III missions**.

 This guide is based on the following mods : **CFP, CUP, RHS, AMF, 3CB Factions, HAFM**